LeonLeisongXie/learngit/readme.txt

-Git is a version conrtrol system.
+Git is a distributed version conrtrol system.
-Git is free software.
+Git is free source software.